Tech-at-DU/React-Fundamentals-tutorial/P11-Random-Space/content.md

 ### Use the new RandomSpace component

 Use the new component like any other component.

 - Import
 - then put it in your JSX

 Lets add a RandomSpace button to the Title (😑).

-> [info]
+> [action]
 >
 > Edit `Title.js`.
 Add the following at the top and adjust the path to fit your arrangement of files.
 >
 ```JS
 import RandomSpace from '../RandomSpace/RandomSpace'
 ```
 >
 > Inside the function that defines the component find a place to add the new button component:
 >
 ```JS
 function Title() {
   return (